Professor, Director of Graduate Studies, Director of Relationships & Development Lab

-Amy Rauer is an Associate Professor in Child and Family Studies.
+Amy Rauer is a Professor in Child and Family Studies.
 Her work utilizes longitudinal, observational methodologies to reveal how romantic relationships develop as the individuals within them grow and change over the lifespan.
 She previously served as the director of the Marriage and Retirement Study (MARS), a longitudinal project funded by the Fetzer Institute to examine the role of compassionate love in older couples’ lives.
 More recently, she founded the Relationships & Development Lab to explore the role of developmental timing in determining the costs and benefits of romantic relationships, as the behaviors that promote couples’ adjustment and well-being earlier in the lifespan may in fact undermine it later in life.

 - Romantic Relationships across the Lifespan

 - Developmental and Contextual Influences on Relationship Functioning

 - Longitudinal, Observational Assessments of Couples

 - Ph.D., Developmental Psychology, University of Michigan, 2006